Patient-Matched and Bio-integrative Orthopedic Implant Solutions

 Fully Resorbable Bone Graft Substitutes with Structural Support

-In preclinical studies, P3D Bone demonstrates osteoconduction with a rapid formation of new vascularized bone, osseointegration with native bone, and a simultaneous and balanced bioresorption to ensure structural stability throughout the healing process.
+In preclinical studies, the P3D Bone demonstrates osteoconduction with a rapid formation of new vascularized bone, osseointegration with native bone, and a simultaneous and balanced bioresorption to ensure structural stability throughout the healing process.

 The P3D Bone illustrations shown on this site are intended to demonstrate potential use cases.
 Products are not cleared by the regulatory authorities and are therefore not approved for sale.